Mastering Sentence Transformation: A complete walkthrough

 This article provides a detailed explanation and numerous examples on how to transform sentences according to specific instructions.
 Understanding sentence transformation is crucial for developing strong writing and grammar skills.
-We'll cover various types of transformations, including changing voice (active to passive and vice-versa), converting sentence types (declarative, interrogative, imperative, exclamatory), and altering sentence structure while maintaining the original meaning.
+On top of that, we'll cover various types of transformations, including changing voice (active to passive and vice-versa), converting sentence types (declarative, interrogative, imperative, exclamatory), and altering sentence structure while maintaining the original meaning.
 This guide will equip you with the tools to confidently tackle any sentence transformation task.

 Understanding Sentence Transformation